1980 Ford Thunderbird coupe

 “New Thunderbird elegance in a new size …”

 To me, the 1980 Ford Thunderbird was one of those “why?” cars, though the competitive drivers were obvious.
-The third Ford based on the “Fox” platform (the Fairmont and the Mustang had come first), the eighth generation ‘bird was of one of the most radically downsized automobiles in the North American auto industry.
+The third Ford based on the “Fox” platform (the Fairmont and the Mustang had come first), the eighth-generation ‘bird was one of the most radically downsized automobiles in the North American auto industry.
 In comparison to its 1979 predecessor, the base 1980 Thunderbird was 17 inches shorter and 900 pounds lighter.

 Standard power for 1980 was a Windsor 118 bhp 4.2 liter/255 ci V8 with a Motorcraft two-barrel carburetor paired with a SelectShift three-speed automatic transmission.
 Powertrain upgrades were available: buyers could specify a $150 131 bhp 4.9 liter/302 ci V8 with a two-barrel carburetor and could then add a $133 automatic overdrive transmission (with that engine only).

-Options included a power-operated moonroof ($219), electronic information cluster ($275-$313), and leather upholstery ($349).
+Options included a power-operated moonroof ($219), an electronic information cluster ($275-$313), and leather upholstery ($349).

 To say the market was not ready for the 1980 Thunderbird is a distinct understatement.
 Despite a much better level of standard equipment, the Thunderbird was only five inches longer than the plebian Fairmont.
 Sales of Ford’s halo model collapsed: dropping from 284,141 in 1979 to 156,803 in 1980, and losing almost a full percentage point of sales during a year when none of the main General Motors competitors in the personal luxury coupe market had more than a facelift.